-The best travel movies inspire wanderlust and introduce viewers to the beauty of places they never considered – all while telling a captivating story.
-Instead of just searching for the usual travel movies on Netflix we decided to ask our fellow travel bloggers to pick their favorite movie about travel.
+The best travel films inspire wanderlust and introduce viewers to the beauty of places they never considered – all while telling a captivating story.
+We decided to ask our fellow travel bloggers to pick their favorite movie about travel.
 In addition to the travel movies that everyone seems to love, some unconventional choices and even a few movies we had never heard of made the list.
 If you are looking for travel inspiration, read on for 51 of the best travel movies of all time.

 The Secret Life of Walter Mitty is a movie that wowed me.
 The story of a really boring guy that had always daydreamed about adventure (almost too much) gets the opportunity to take the adventure of a lifetime – and it changes him forever.
 The story, the imagery, the adventure, will make you quit your job, buy a ticket, get a tan, fall in love and never return. – Megsy Collins, Travel Freedom Network